DAI-Lab-HERALD/Framework-for-benchmarking-gap-acceptance/README.md

 - [Framework_result.zip](https://data.4tu.nl/articles/dataset/Data_and_Results_for_the_Benchmark_of_Gap_Acceptance_Models/21334548?file=37861689) which has to be unzipped in [Results](https://github.com/julianschumann/Framework-for-benchmarking-gap-acceptance/tree/main/Framework/Results)

 The raw data for the other two datasets implemented falls under stricter copyright.
 The datasets [HighD](https://www.highd-dataset.com/) and [RounD](https://www.round-dataset.com/) can be requested online.

+More details details about about this implementation are attached to this repository as well (see [https://github.com/julianschumann/Framework-for-benchmarking-gap-acceptance/blob/main/Framework/Benchmark-Implementation.pdf](Suplementary materials))